Cap Camarat

 Things to do in Cap Camarat

-Spend a memorable holiday discovering Cap Camarat, in the south of the Saint-Tropez peninsula, in the heart of the Var.
-This unique site invites you to take a dip in the translucent water, but also to wander along the hiking trails.
-It’s up to you to find the perfect activity for the whole family to enjoy on this trip to the South of France.
-There’s a diving school for accompanied water sports, and if not, you can put your towel down on the fine sand before taking a dip.
+Spend a memorable holiday discovering Cap Camarat, in the south of the Saint-Tropez peninsula, in the heart of the Var region.
+This unique site invites you to swim in its translucent waters, but also to wander along its hiking trails.
+It’s up to you to find the perfect activity for the whole family to enjoy on this trip to the south of France.
+You’ll find a diving school for accompanied water sports, and if not, you can lay your towel on the fine sand before taking a dip.
 Finally, the Cap Camarat hiking trail joins the coastal path and then the Pampelonne beach.
 Why not continue your walk to Cap Taillat (approx. 3 hours’ walk).

 Read more